Skip to article frontmatterSkip to article content

 self.transient = transient

-# The __iter__ method makes this class iterable.
-It must return an object
+# The __iter__ method tells Python that this class is iterable.
+It must return an

-# that implements the __next__ method.
+# object that implements the __next__ method.
 Iterable objects can be used in for

 # loops and list comprehensions.